slvhuang/Budget-Management-System/README.md

 - You can save the state of my application by
 -- click the button labelled "Save Record"
--- You can either save the record to current file by click "Save To This File" Button -- Or you can save the record to new file by click "Save To A New File" Button" and insert the file name
+-- You can either save the record to current file by click "Save To This File" Button -- Or you can save the record to a new file by click "Save To A New File" Button" and insert the file name

 - You can reload the state of my application by either:
 -- before the program start: in the file chooser, select cancel(load empty file) or choose a file in ./data/ package in the project folder
 -- after the program start: click the "Load Record" button, then select file in the file chooser

+### Phase 4: Task 2
+I choose to implement the second task (include a type hierarchy):
+- The classes are: the abstract class "Tool" and its subclasses "AddExpenseTool", "LoadRecordTool", "SaveRecordTool", and "ViewMonthSumTool" which represent different tool buttons with different functionality
+- The methods are: two abstract methods "createButton" and "addListener" in the "Tool" class.
+They have been override in each subclass to create different buttons with different customized listener